Isonoglu/Solving-Semi-apictorial-2D-Puzzles/README.md

 - Variables, functions, and comments are written in **Bosnian**.

 ## Publication
-In the meantime, we published a paper on this topic.
+In the meantime, we published a paper on this topic: "Automated Image Processing Approach for Solving Semi-apictorial 2D Puzzles".
 You can read it **[here](https://ieeexplore.ieee.org/abstract/document/10694338)**.

 ## Why it looks like this
 Over the past two years, we havenâ€™t found enough time to: